This site contains no information about the edibility or toxicity of mushrooms.

 Calocybe persicolor is a small pink-capped mushroom with white gills that grows in lawns and meadows from spring to autumn.
 It is less frequently found in open grasslands.

 convex to umbonate, smooth fleshy and pink coloured.
 It has a somewhat irregular margin and is covered with whitish dust or bloom.
 The flesh is white with a pink tinge beneath the cuticle.
 Gills

 are white, crowded, sinuate and notched.
 Stem

 pallid similarly colored as the cap.
-Smooth, fleshy, tapers slightly upwards.
+Smooth, and fleshy, tapers slightly upwards.
 It has no ring.
 Spore print

 on the MushroomExpert.Com web site.